Cost-Effective Pressure Forming Technology

 Pressure thermoforming is the best option when aesthetics are important.
 Pressure-formed plastic rivals the cosmetic appearance of injection molding.
-And because its tooling and production are simpler and faster than injection molding, pressure forming creates plastic products at a fraction of the cost.
+And because its tooling and production are simpler and faster than injection molding, pressure forming creates plastic products that get to market quicker.

 To pressure form a plastic product:

-- A sheet of thermoplastic material is heated in an oven.
+- A sheet of plastic material is heated in an oven.

 - The heated sheet is set on a mold.

 - A vacuum pulls air out of the mold, pulling the sheet against the mold.
-At the same time, air presses on the back of the sheet, pushing it tightly into the mold.
+At the same time, air pressure is applied to the back of the sheet, pushing it tightly into the mold.
 These twin forces give pressure-formed products crisper details and sharper features.

 - After the formed plastic cools and hardens, it’s removed from the mold and trimmed.